 Robotics technology and the growth of European business: What Epson’s Win-A-Robot contest means for the future of the industry

-Interview with Mr. Yoshifumi Yoshida Mr. Yoshifumi Yoshida is Executive Officer at Epson and was previously COO for the Robotics Solutions Operations Division.
+Interview with Mr. Yoshifumi Yoshida, executive officer at Epson and previously COO for the Robotics Solutions Operations Division.

 1. When did you first get involved in the robotics industry?